yellowmessenger/documentation/docs/updates/overview.md

 ---
-title: What's new in the Cloud Platform (Sep & Oct)
+title: What's new in the Cloud Platform
 sidebar_label: Latest releases
 featured: true
 ---